gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 # Approach

-The goal is to support dependency graphs made up of components build from Java source that depend on other components that present some Java API.
+The goal is to support dependency graphs made up of components built from Java source, that depend on other components which present some Java API.

-Specifically the following consumers:
+Specifically the following components that consume some other library:

 - Java library
 - Custom library or application built from Java